-But I have to tell you, I wrestle with some complicated emotions.
+But I must tell you, I wrestle with some complicated emotions.
 Maybe some of you can relate.
-On one hand I have the absolute utter joy of celebrating Mother’s Day with my beautiful first born daughter Amy and our son Joshua.
-But at the same time there is a profound aching in our souls because Matthew, our youngest son is not here with us.
+On one hand I have the absolute utter joy of celebrating Mother’s Day with my beautiful firstborn daughter, Amy, and our son, Joshua.
+But at the same time, there is a profound aching in our souls because Matthew, our youngest son, is not here with us.
 Our hearts are heavy.
 We miss him.
 We miss his loving presence.

 I think there are a couple of powerful core desires that all of us share.
 The first one is the desire to love and be loved.
 There is a powerful desire to belong and be a part of something.
 I think there is also something in all of us that wants to know that our time here on earth has meant something.
 That we haven’t wasted it.
-That it hasn’t just been that we’ve taken up space, breathed air and lived a little bit and then died and left nothing of any remarkable quality behind.
-I think we want to feel that we matter.
-I think we want to know that we left a legacy in some way.
+That it hasn’t just been that we’ve taken up space, breathed air and lived a little bit, and then died, leaving nothing of any remarkable quality behind.
+We want to feel that we mattered.
+We want to know that we left a legacy in some way.

 Some go after this legacy idea with a vengeance.
 Some people decide from an early age that they are going to be the best.
 It may be the best in the financial world.
 It may be the best in the tech world.
 It may be in the world of politics or art or academics or writing.
-There are so many avenues in which many of us decide that we’re going to be the best.
+There are so many avenues in which we might decide that we’re going to be the best.
 And we’re going to try our very hardest to get there.
-And there’s absolutely nothing wrong with having big goals.
+There’s absolutely nothing wrong with having big goals.

 But here’s what I’ve noticed.

 The vast majority of us don’t reach the pinnacle of human achievement.
-There aren’t many of us who ever become President of the United States or start a company like Microsoft or Google or have iconic buildings named after us, write bestselling books, or own chains of restaurants across the world.
+There aren’t many of us who ever become President of the United States, or start a company like Microsoft or Google, or have iconic buildings named after us, write best-selling books, or own a chain of restaurants across the world.
 That doesn’t happen to very many of us.

 What I do see is this.
-Very few people pour their energy into growing a deep soul.
-I see very few people saying, in my life what I’m going to go after with a vengeance, with a passion, is grow my inner life.
-But the soul is eternal.
-Being president of this, owning that, having this, accruing that – those things are temporary.
+Few people pour their energy into growing a deep soul.
+I hear few people saying, “In my life what I’m going to go after with a vengeance, with a passion, is grow my inner life.”
+The soul is eternal.
+Being president of this, owning that, having this, accumulating that – those things are temporary.
 The soul is everlasting.

-So it doesn’t matter what gender, what race, what your background is, you can be poor, you can have a lot of money.
+So it doesn’t matter what gender or race you are, or what your background is: you can be poor, or you can have a lot of money.
 You can have all of the perks in life.
 You could have started at the bottom.
-You could have come from poverty or you could have come from Madison Avenue.
+You could have come from poverty or from Madison Avenue.

 It doesn’t matter.
 All of us have the same capacity to grow a deep soul.

 Perhaps that’s the greatest legacy any of us can offer.
-To know that at the end of our days what is said about us is not a list of fifty achievements that will be temporary and surpassed by somebody else in another generation.
+To know that at the end of our days what is said about us is not a list of 50 achievements that will be temporary and surpassed by someone else in another generation.
 Maybe the best thing that anybody will ever say about us after we’ve passed is not what we did.
-The best legacy we can leave is this: She loved the Lord her God with all her soul, her heart and her mind.
+The best legacy we can leave is this: She loved the Lord her God with all her soul, heart, and mind.
 Within the very fabric of her being, she loved God.

-This Mother’s Day, my encouragement to you is to embrace every opportunity to grow roots deep in your soul.
+This Mother’s Day, I encourage you to embrace every opportunity to grow roots deep in your soul.
 Steep your mind in God’s Word, and spend time daily in his presence.
 Delight in the discovery of his unfailing love for you.
 Praise him for the precious gift of being a mother, and let your soul be nourished by God’s gentle promise to find rest for your soul.